Scarborough, Tobago Guide

 Day Trips

-Approximately 1 hour 15 minutes by car from Scarborough Step back in time at Fort King George, a historic fort overlooking Scarborough.
-Built in the 18th century, the fort offers panoramic views of the town and the coastline.
-Explore the well-preserved ruins, including the officers' quarters, the barracks, and the artillery store.
-The Tobago Museum is also located within the fort, showcasing the island's history and culture.
+Approximately 20-30 minutes by car from Scarborough.
+Overlooking Scarborough, Fort King George is a well-preserved historical site offering panoramic views of the town and coastline.
+Explore the ruins of the fort, including the officers' quarters, prison cells, and the military hospital.
+The Tobago Museum is also located within the fort grounds.

 Travel Time